 Kanna stared at her with astonishment.
 “Past sins?”
 This didn’t make any sense to her, especially considering that Goda had claimed that she didn’t even believe in the Goddess.

 The priestess waved her hand.
 “That doesn’t matter now.
 Blessed Mahara forgives all, though I myself falter in that respect.
 However, even as a priestess, I will tell you that a religious person can be most dangerous of all.
-Goda may follow religious restrictions, and she may wash herself every morning, and pray every evening, and obey the orders of every priestess, but there is no compassion in her heart, so it all means nothing.
+Goda may follow religious restrictions, and she may wash herself every morning, and pray every evening, but there is no compassion in her heart, so it all means nothing.
 If she can use religion to justify hurting you, then she will.”

 “Why are you telling me all of this?”
 Kanna stammered.